 Arise Chicago builds partnerships between faith communities and workers to fight workplace injustice through education and organizing and advocating for public policy changes.

 Arise Chicago was founded by a group of diverse clergy in 1991.
 With knowledge that the basic tenets of all faith traditions support the rights of workers, Arise Chicago organizes the religious community to bring about just resolutions to workplace injustice.

 When workers wish to form a union, they are often met with intimidation and harassment.
 Arise Chicago organizes religious leaders through its Faith and Labor Solidarity program to support workers seeking unionization.

 Launched in 2002, Arise Chicago Worker Center is a membership-based community resource for low-wage workers to join together to learn about their rights and organize to improve workplace conditions.
-Since then, the Worker Center has partnered with more than 3,000 workers to recover over $5,500,000 in wages and compensation.
+Since then, the Worker Center has partnered with thousands of workers to recover over $5,500,000 in wages and compensation.

 Find us on Facebook: AriseChicago WorkerCenter

 Follow us on Twitter: @AriseChicago